 Can guinea pigs eat dried apricots?
-The answer is no. Guinea pigs can technically eat dried apricots, but they should be avoided.
-This dried fruit is safe for the guinea pigs, but this one has a high content of sugars, and sugars are not healthy for cavies (or most animals in fact).
-The dried apricots are incredibly tasty and almost all cavies like them, but you as the owner must control what your pet eats.
-In general, cavies should eat more veggies and fewer fruits (due to sugars).
-So, when you do feed them dried fruits, do it rarely and only in minimal serving.
+Guinea pigs can technically eat dried apricots, but they should be avoided.
+This dried fruit is safe for the guinea pigs, but it has a high content of sugars, and sugars are not healthy for cavies (or most animals in fact).

 It is always important to know what can be fed to cavies.
 Just because something is a fruit, it doesn’t mean it’s the perfect food for cavies.
-And when the fruit is dried, it is much different than fresh fruit.
-All dried fruits are sometimes tastier, but also much sweeter.
-This is one sure fact, so let’s see the other interesting things about dried apricots.
+When the fruit is dried, it is much different than fresh fruit.
+So, let’s see the other interesting things about dried apricots.

 The good thing about dried apricots is that they have no fat and no cholesterol.
 This means they are not too fattening.
 But, more importantly, no cholesterol means healthy blood vessels and a healthy cardiovascular system.

 The dried apricots are also a good source of energy.
 They have carbs in them, and carbs give instant energy.
 Also, they have proteins, a bit less than carbs, and proteins are the slow release of energy for the whole day ahead.